HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 *https://makecode.microbit.org/_icVAyrb8P4Ao*

 This is an image of the attempt to add a touch sensor.
 However, the wires and microbit will obviously be neatly hidden in the final fabrication and I will be soldering the connections as I have the equipment at home.
-The speaker will project from a hole in the side of the room.
+The speaker will be stuck to the outside of the wall.

 ![Image](speaker4.jpg)

 (This is my attempt to add a touch sensor to the final record player with the speaker.)

 I have successfully created a working record player with a motor and speaker.
-However, I now need to work on the input touch sensors that will trigger it to turn on and play the song.

 After some more research and prototyping, I have successfully found a reliable option that plays the speaker when a sensor is triggered.
 More details about this process in the 'touch sensor testing' section.